 It goes without saying that using high power burning lasers involves some inherent risks if used improperly or carelessly.
 The most important way to minimize this small risk and ensure the safety of yourself and any spectators (no matter the application you’re using the laser for), is wavelength (beam color) specific laser safety eyewear.
-These come in a variety of styles, some that will fit over regular glasses, others with a more sport design, and others that are straight forward and functional.
-Making the most of a powerful laser beam means taking precautions to protect your eyes, let’s take a look at how laser safety goggles work and why sun glasses or other UV protective lenses will not protect the eyes from beam exposure.
+These come in a variety of styles, some that will fit over regular glasses, others with a more sporty design, and others that are straightforward and functional.
+Making the most of a powerful laser beam means taking precautions to protect your eyes, let’s take a look at how laser safety goggles work and why sunglasses or other UV protective lenses will not protect the eyes from beam exposure.

 1. Wavelength (Color) Specific Protection

 If you’ve been browsing for laser pointers or have some basic knowledge of the way in which the light spectrum works, every color that we can see has a specific wavelength (or frequency) of light which signifies the actual length of the wave itself.
 Low wavelengths are long and Ultraviolet, such as 355nm UV lasers which are invisible to the human eye as they do not fall within the visible light spectrum.
 Then we have the visible light spectrum that we can see and is the reason that we can see individual colors and color combinations like green, red, blue, yellow, purple, and so on.
 Then there are the high (short) wavelengths which are Infrared 800nm-2200nm, these are also invisible to the human eye.